Lendava

 Lendava ([ˈléːndaʋa]; formerly Dolnja Lendava, in older sources also Dolenja Lendava; Lendva, formerly Alsólendva; Lindau, formerly Unter-Limbach) is a town in Slovenia in the region of Prekmurje.
 It is the seat of the Municipality of Lendava.
-It is close to the border crossing with Hungary at Dolga Vas–Rédics, and Hungarian is one of the official languages of the municipality, along with Slovene.
+It forms part of the border crossing with Hungary at Dolga Vas–Rédics and it is near the border with Croatia at Mursko Središće.
+Alongside Slovene, Hungarian serves as an official language of the municipality.

 The town is the centre of the Hungarian minority in Slovenia.
 It is also known for the monumental theater and Hungarian Community Centre designed by the architect Imre Makovecz.

 Name

 The town is named after the Ledava River; the original nasal in the name of the river was lost in Slovene, but the n in the name of the town was preserved due to Hungarian influence.
 The former name of the town, Dolnja Lendava (literally, 'lower Lendava'), contrasted with that of Gornja Lendava (literally 'upper Lendava').
 The name of the settlement was changed from Dolnja Lendava to Lendava in 1955.